faustiandreams/faustiandreams.github.io/_posts/2022-08-27-gm-model-imperfectly-informed-traders.md

 tags: market_making
 mathjax: true
 excerpt: Extension of the Glosten Milgrom model to allow for uncertain informed traders
+description: Extension of the classic Glosten Milgrom model to incorporate imperfect information.
+Understand how signal accuracy affects bid-ask spreads, explore the mathematics of probabilistic trading signals, and see how the model bridges perfectly informed and uninformed trader behavior.
 title: "Glosten Milgrom with imperfectly informed traders"
 ---